PabS729/multiagent_NLU/README.md

 ## How it works

 1. Generate predictions with run_test_all.py using the metadata files shown above.
 2. Evaluate with eval_all.py.
-Each evaluation metrics are specified in the metadata.
+All evaluation metrics are specified in the metadata.